Fellowship-of-the-Link/old-TfT-test1/blog/The Way of the Wiki meets blogging.md

 	* a "search for all versions" (site feature: part of the permanent copy template)
 	* an explanatory "this is a snapshot" label - see for example wikipedia's view history  (site feature: part of the permanent copy template)

+One problem I see here is that the Editor must decide to create a major version **before starting editing**, not after having worked on the content.

 ### Mimicking this manually

 *ML:* Note that almost all of the above can be done easily manually, which is what we'll have to do for this file - ie: